SunAngel/s3-ever/README.md

-# s3-ever
+# The Simplest static site generator ever.

-The Simplest static site generator.
-Ever.
+Simple shell script for generating static pages from header, footer and content.